 - Outputs are the direct products of program activities and may include types, levels and targets of services to be delivered by the program. - Example: attendance of X staff at education program; X# patients enrolled per Y time in the program, electronic medication reconciliation (X patients per Y time) - Note regarding outputs versus outcomes: Outputs tend to be more immediate and more process-oriented; they help to answer the question of if the program is being implemented as intended (i.e. they help to monitor the program implementation).
-However, outputs are not results themselves.
+However, outputs such numbers of participants reached or the numbers of training sessions are not results themselves.
 Outcomes can be considered as the results or effects of the program.
 Outcome measures will help us to see that the program is making a difference.

 Step 6: Review each area.
 Do they align with each other?
 Is there a logical pathway from Resources to Activities to Outputs, then Outcomes and Impact?
 Use the pathway logic model template (below) to explore the relationship between different program components.
 This is a type of logic model that uses boxes and arrows to be explicit about the linkages between program components.
-It is distinct from a "patient pathway" or "clinical pathway."
+It is distinct from a "patient pathway" or "clinical pathway".
 Note that boxes can be added/removed, and arrows can be altered to reflect your program. (.ppt available)